 For me, the beginning stages of novel-writing are all about thinking ahead, and there’s no reason why you shouldn’t do some speedy planning even as you begin to write.
 After all, what else are you going to do when waiting for buses, in post office queues and doing the washing up?

-Here are my top four preparation tips to ensure you make the most of this exceptional month.
+Here are my top five preparation tips to ensure you make the most of this exceptional month.

-1. Form a vision of the story you’ll be aiming to tell, with the beginning already shaped in your mind.
+1. Form a vision of the story you’re aiming to tell, with the beginning already shaped in your mind.
 If possible, do the same for the ending.
 Having an idea of the finale you’re working towards will mean you’re far less likely to veer off track!

-2. Spend some time considering your characters – working out who and why they are, what their goals are, how they might help or hinder each other.
+2. Spend some time considering your characters – get to know who they are, how they think, what their goals are, and how they might help or hinder each other.

 3. Know your setting.
+It really helps if you can really picture the place where your characters are spending time.
+Base it on somewhere you know, use maps or, for an imagined place, doodle your map!
 This is one of my favourites, particularly if it offers a valid excuse to meander in a much loved wilderness or similar.

 4. Pick out a few dramatic moments your plot will cover and brainstorm them, then set them aside.
 Whenever your enthusiasm wanes over the intensive NaNoWriMo period, treat yourself by delving into one of those to reinvigorate your writing energy.